jordan-carlile/freeCodeCampDavis/README.md

 # freeCodeCampDavis
-a branch of freeCodeCamp for Davis, CA
+* A branch of freeCodeCamp for Davis, CA.

+* Feel free to make a page and list your current, past, and future projects.

+## Attendance List
+### Jan 06, 2018 (open put your name here)
+Jordan Carlile

+# How To Use
+* TODO